amazingandyyy/gofuzzyclone/README.md

 # gofuzzyclone

-go fuzzy search repos in regex and clone
+Go fuzzy search repos with regex or wildcard

 # Installation